 This is a class that requires a commitment to writing and editing (like a fine-toothed comb) in between sessions.

-This is also a deep, informative and fun class.
+It’s a deep, informative and fun class.

 This is a fantastic next step from the Art of Personal Mythmaking and the Keep Writing Circle.

 You’ve been generating plenty of stories – now it’s time to pick a few and polish them up.